telerik/kendo-ui-core/resources/README.KendoUI.Complete.txt

 Kendo UI server wrappers are not included in this version of Kendo UI.
 To access the Kendo UI server wrappers, you must purchase and download one of the following:

-- Kendo UI Complete for ASP.NET MVC
+- Telerik UI for ASP.NET MVC
-- Kendo UI Complete for JSP
+- Telerik UI for JSP
+- Telerik UI for PHP
-- Telerik DevCraft Premium or Ultimate
+- Telerik DevCraft or MobileCraft Collection

-If you would like a free trial of the Kendo UI server wrappers, please visit KendoUI.com
+If you would like a free trial of the Kendo UI server wrappers, please visit http://www.telerik.com/kendo-ui